2022 Pennzoil 400

 The 2022 Pennzoil 400 presented by Jiffy Lube was the third stock car race of the 2022 NASCAR Cup Series and the 25th running of the event.
 The race was held on Sunday, March 6, 2022, in North Las Vegas, Nevada at Las Vegas Motor Speedway, a 1.5 mi permanent D-shaped oval racetrack.
 The race was extended from its scheduled 267 laps to 274 due to a NASCAR overtime caused by a crash including Erik Jones and Bubba Wallace.
-At race's end, Alex Bowman, driving for Hendrick Motorsports, would manage to climb to the front on the final restart and held off fellow teammate and eventual second-place finisher Kyle Larson to win his seventh career NASCAR Cup Series win and his first of the season.
+At race's end, Alex Bowman, driving for Hendrick Motorsports, would manage to climb to the front on the final restart and held off teammate and eventual second-place finisher Kyle Larson to win his seventh career NASCAR Cup Series win and his first of the season.
 To fill out the top 3, Ross Chastain of the Trackhouse Racing Team would finish third.

 Report

 Background

 Las Vegas Motor Speedway, the track where the race was held.

 Las Vegas Motor Speedway, located in Clark County, Nevada outside the Las Vegas city limits and about 15 miles northeast of the Las Vegas Strip, is a 1200 acre complex of multiple tracks for motorsports racing.
 The complex is owned by Speedway Motorsports, Inc., which is headquartered in Charlotte, North Carolina.